deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 He glanced up and down the quarters deck to make sure that they were alone then leaned in and murmured "I know my ABCs…"

 She laughed, but bit her lip and took another good look at him.
-"Mister '*Six Years Alone*' knows that trick, huh?"
+"Mister *'Six Years Alone*' knows that trick, huh?"

 Julian's confidence stalled and entered a tailspin.
 "Well, uh… I know *of* it…"